oscarlai1998/tp/docs/DeveloperGuide.md

 ***Considerations***

-The main reason for using a JSON file instead of designing one is to allow a more robust error and exception handling and management with regards to modified storage files.
+The main reason in using a JSON file instead of designing one is to allow a more robust error and exception handling and management with respect to modified storage files.
 The parsing of JSON format is also more sophisticated and reliable.

 In addition, the JSON format can be read across multiple different types of applications, allowing flexibility